RyanGreenup/draftsmith_rs/README.md

 ## Inspiration

-I built Draftsmith because I used to love PHP scripts on Dokuwiki, I wanted a markdown and rust based version of that with a REST API so I could connect it to Vim and Emacs.
-Most importantly I wanted to be able to create macros like [Typst](https://typst.app/docs/) So I could automate things (easily) like this:
+I built Draftsmith because I used to love PHP scripts on Dokuwiki, I wanted a markdown and Rust based version of that with a REST API so I could connect it to Vim and Emacs.
+Most importantly I wanted to be able to create macros like [Typst](https://typst.app/docs/) automate things (easily) like this:

 ```rust
 let g = gallery(